 Mr Brent Weiss, Interior: Working with doctors to help them achieve their goals and improve patient care makes me feel as though I’m indirectly contributing to the delivery of care.
 I love that part of my job and I love the regional aspect – the different communities, the unique needs and the mix of rural and urban sites.
 In my role I’ve helped improve doctors’ work environments and inter-physician relationships which in turn lets them focus on what matters most – patient care.
 And if I can make any small change, for one doctor or a group of doctors, to me that is success..

 Ms Alanna Black, Island: The most fulfilling part of my job is collaborating first-hand with doctors to problem solve and to find unique solutions to common goals.
 Every day I have the privilege of directly experiencing how much doctors care for their patients while helping to implement meaningful change in the communities in which we work and live – change that benefits both doctors and patients alike.
 It is very rewarding to navigate our health care system alongside care providers in a way that positively impacts physicians’ practices and patient care..

-Ms Elisabeth White, Vancouver & Coast: I believe that physicians are able to provide the highest quality of care when they are working in settings where they feel supported and respected.
+Ms Elisabeth White, Vancouver & Coast and PHSA: I believe that physicians are able to provide the highest quality of care when they are working in settings where they feel supported and respected.
 My favorite part about my position is helping physicians navigate complex issues that improve the healthcare system for both patients and healthcare professionals.
 Through living and working in the community that I support, I’m able to meet with members to understand their unique needs and find common solutions..